 From 2014–2016, I ran a business in Thailand.
 I first went to Thailand with my spouse for our honeymoon.
-Three years later, we found ourselves living there as a family with a toddler, running a relatively successful beach bar in Southern Thailand.
-We recently sold our bar for a decent profit as we got a lucrative offer we thought would benefit us.
+Three years later, we found ourselves living there as a family with a toddler, running a relatively successful beach restaurant in Southern Thailand.
+We recently sold it for a decent profit as we got a lucrative offer we thought would benefit us.

 - 1 Incorporating a Business

 - 2 Procedure of Business Incorporation in Thailand